 My name is Saurav Agarwal and I am an entrepreneur and an engineer.
-I am currently Founder and CTO at my second startup Stocked Robotics.
+I am currently Founder, CEO & CTO at my second startup SIERA.AI.
 Previously, I got a Ph.D in Aerospace Engineering at Texas A&M University in the EDP Lab.
 My research work is within the field of Motion Planning Under Uncertainty and SLAM for mobile robots.
 In 2013 founded an online travel marketplace for finding local guides called GuideBuddy.
 I am always happy to meet new people who are interested in Robotics, Music, Travel and Food!
 This blog is for me to share whatever DIY projects I undertake, my robotics research, entrepreneurship advice or some new recipe I cook up and all the other random stuff!

 You can find me on